MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Grid-Board/content.md

 }
 ```

-The first rule defines the `box-sizing` method to `border-box`
+The first rule sets the `box-sizing` to `border-box`
 This has the effect of telling the browser to calculate the
 size boxes to inlcude the border width rather than adding
 the border, which is the default.
+Read more about the [CSS Box Model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model).

 The second rule defines the `grid-board` to display as `grid`.
-This cause the children of this element to arrange on a grid.
+This causes the children of this element to arrange on a grid.
 The number of columns is set by `--cols` var and the width
 of each column is set by `--tile-size`.
 These two CSS custom
 properties are defined in `:root` which allow them to be easily